Choose The Best Sunglasses? Hand me a mirror so I can! Is this how you choose your sunglasses? Are we really that vain? I think we are just not aware.

 The FDA also regulates sunscreen as an over-the-counter medication!

 With this kind of regulation, I know I am going to be more careful.
-Now that I have a better idea about who is responsible for sunglasses, I will need to continue to educate myself how to make sure the medical device does what it should.
+Now that I have a better idea about who is responsible for sunglasses, I will need to continue to educate myself on how to make sure the medical device does what it should.